how does an anemometer work

 **Working Principle of an Anemometer**

 The main idea of an anemometer is to measure how the wind pushes on an object.
 This helps us find the wind speed.
 The simplest type of anemometer is mechanical.
-It usually has fan-like blades that are at a right angle to the wind.
-When the wind blows over these blades, it creates a force based on the wind speed.
-This force makes the blades spin.
-We can read the speed of these blades directly or use a device to convert it into wind speed.

 – **Real-time Monitoring**:

-Anemometers provide real-time data on changing wind speeds.
-This feature is important in many areas like weather, aviation, and environmental protection.
-For example, weather departments use wind speed and direction data to improve forecasts.
+For example, weather departments use data on wind speed and direction to make better forecasts.
 Aviation authorities change flight speed and altitude based on this data to ensure safety.
-Environmental agencies use this information to check air quality and monitor pollution levels.
+Environmental agencies use this information to check air quality and watch pollution levels.

 – **Data Recording**: